 - We will have three writing assignments during the semester.
-To help you with the first of these assignments, we will have both Library and Writing Center workshop sessions to get you on the right track with the writing assignments.
-More details will follow when the writing assignments are given out. - No late assignments will be accepted.
-If there is a serious illness or other similar situation which warrants special consideration, accommodation can be made in consultation with the house prefect or dean only.
+More details will follow when the writing assignments are given out. - No late writing assignments will be accepted.
+If there is a serious illness or other similar situation which warrants special consideration, accommodation can be made in consultation with the house prefect or the dean only.